-Watercolor… the RJ Corman Railroad Company (RJCR) is a subset of the RJ Corman Railroad Group, operating approximately 11 short lines spread over 10 states, as well as rail related support services, serving all 7 Class 1 railroads, in 22 states.
+Watercolor… the RJ Corman Railroad Company (RJCN) is a subset of the RJ Corman Railroad Group, operating approximately 11 short lines spread over 10 states, as well as rail related support services, serving all 7 Class 1 railroads, in 22 states.
 Richard J. Corman first formed his company as a railroad construction business in 1973, and from there on, expanded into what the group is today, acquiring his first discarded class 1 track in 1987, predominantly Seaboard Coast Line (SCL)) around the Bardstown & Memphis areas.
-RJ Corman’s longest contiguous trackage is the “Clearfield Cluster” (ex-CONRAIL (CR), in Pennsylvania, at about 250 miles in length and its shortest may very well be this 1-3/4 mile track between its transload facility and an interchange with Norfolk Southern (NS) in Allentown.
-Illustrated… RJCR #1713, an ex-Clinchfield Railroad (CRR) EMD GP7 locomotive, rebuilt to GP16 specs… works a late afternoon job, south out of Allentown, crossing Union Street… with JRCW #5012, an enclosed steel coil, idler car and an unidentified tank car in tow.
+RJ Corman’s longest contiguous trackage is the “Clearfield Cluster”, ex-CONRAIL (CR), in Pennsylvania, at about 250 miles in length and its shortest may very well be this 1-3/4 mile track between its transload facility and an interchange with Norfolk Southern (NS) in Allentown.
+Illustrated… RJCR #1713, an ex-Clinchfield Railroad (CRR) EMD GP7 locomotive, rebuilt to GP16 specs… works a late afternoon job, south out of Allentown, crossing Union Street… with JRCW #5012, an enclosed steel coil car used as an idler car, and an unidentified tank car in tow.
 The #1713 is often seen MU’d with a second GP16, the #1831.

 Size of Painting: 12" x 16" ... a giclee print is 9x12" on 11x14" paper.

 A Giclee Print Is Available Of This Painting: